sxsw/rfm/README.md

 	   my_record = my_result[0]
 	   puts my_record["first_name"]

-As a convenience, if your field names are valid ruby method names (ie, they don't have spaces or odd punctuation in them), you can do this instead:
+As a convenience, if your field names are valid Ruby method names (ie, they don't have spaces or odd punctuation in them), you can do this instead:

 	   puts my_record.first_name